mlortz-snowshoe-snow

 5. Celebrate Winter At A Festival

 The Bon Soo Winter Carnival celebrates community and winter each year.
-The week-long event is host to timeless activities including the Polar Bear Dip, Bum Slides, concerts, lantern skis, curling bonspiels, Passport to Unity, ice skating, and so many other events taking place throughout the community.
+The week-long event hosts timeless activities including the Polar Bear Dip, Bum Slides, concerts, lantern skis, curling bonspiels, Passport to Unity, ice skating, and so many other events taking place throughout the community.

 6. Go Fat Biking